kaivalya7/resultanalysis/README.md

 # resultanalysis
-A portal to analyze student results and get deeper insights through use of graphical visualizations Version 9.0
+A portal to analyze student results and get deeper insights through the use of graphical visualizations.

+Version 9.0